How to Cook a Turkey: Your A-Z Guide to Buy, Prep, Cook, and Carve

 How to avoid a dry turkey

 At the risk of sounding obvious, the most important tip is not to overcook it!
 See "How do I know when my turkey is done?"
 Another tip: Try a wet or dry-brined turkey; brining helps lock the moisture in the meat, giving you leeway in case you accidentally overcook the bird.

 There are several ways to achieve this.
 Some methods include:

-Get the skin as dry as possible.
+Get the skin of the turkey as dry as possible.
 Pat with towels and/or leave uncovered in the refrigerator for several hours to let the cold air dry out the skin.